Understanding the Difference Between 2.4 GHz and 5 GHz Wi-Fi

 2.4 GHz is the wireless frequency your Wi-Fi router uses to send internet signals through the air.
 The term “gigahertz” describes how fast those radio waves move.
 In this case, 2.4 GHz means the signal operates at 2.4 billion cycles per second.
 This is a standard frequency used for wireless communication worldwide.

-When your router uses 2.4 GHz, it creates a wireless signal that devices like phones, laptops, and smart gadgets can connect to without cables.
+When your router uses 2.4 GHz, it creates a wireless signal.
+Devices such as phones, laptops, smart gadgets, and even systems used for streaming TV without cable can connect to it without needing cables.
 This band has been part of Wi-Fi technology since the early days, which is why almost every Wi-Fi-enabled device supports it.

 Pros of 2.4 GHz FrequencyCons of 2.4 GHz Frequency